Superhuman AI Newsletter Review 2026: Honest Verdict

 Is the Superhuman AI newsletter the same as the Superhuman email app?

-No — these are two completely different products that happen to share a brand name.
-The Superhuman AI Newsletter is a free daily email publication founded by Zain Kahn in 2023 that covers AI news.
-The Superhuman email app is a separate $30/month email client founded by Rahul Vohra in 2014 that helps you process email faster.
-They have no affiliation, no shared team, and no overlapping product — they just share the word 'Superhuman.'
+No, they are two completely different products that share a brand name.
+The Superhuman AI newsletter is a free daily email founded by Zain Kahn in 2023 that covers AI news.
+The Superhuman email app is a separate paid email client founded by Rahul Vohra in 2014 that helps you process email faster.
+They have no affiliation, no shared team, and no overlapping product.
+They just share the word 'Superhuman.'

 How do I unsubscribe from the Superhuman AI newsletter?

-Click the 'Unsubscribe' link in the footer of any Superhuman AI email — it is a one-click process hosted on Beehiiv, which is the underlying newsletter platform.
+Click the 'Unsubscribe' link in the footer of any Superhuman AI email.
+It is a one-click process hosted on beehiiv, the underlying newsletter platform.
 There is no account login required, no survey, and no retention flow.
-You'll receive a confirmation email within minutes, and no further newsletters will arrive.
-If emails keep coming after 48 hours, check that you unsubscribed from the exact address Superhuman is sending to.
+You will receive a confirmation within minutes, and no further newsletters will arrive.
+If emails keep coming after 48 hours, confirm you unsubscribed from the exact address the newsletter sends to.

 How many AI newsletters should I subscribe to in 2026?

-Most experts recommend 2–3 AI newsletters maximum: one daily briefing plus 1–2 weekly deep-dives matched to your specific role.
-Subscribing to more than 3 daily AI newsletters creates diminishing returns because the top 3 newsletters cover roughly 80% of the same stories on any given day.
-If you want broader coverage without the inbox cost, consolidate through an AI newsletter digest workflow that deduplicates overlap automatically.
+Most experts recommend 2–3 AI newsletters maximum: one daily briefing plus 1–2 weekly deep-dives matched to your role.
+Subscribing to more than three daily AI newsletters creates diminishing returns because the top newsletters cover roughly 80% of the same stories on any given day.
+If you want broader coverage without the inbox cost, consolidate through an AI newsletter digest workflow that deduplicates the overlap automatically.

 Can I read the Superhuman AI newsletter via RSS?

-Superhuman AI does not publish an official RSS feed, but because it is hosted on Beehiiv, you can construct a feed URL using the pattern https://rss.beehiiv.com/feeds/[publication-id].xml.
-Community-maintained mirrors are also available through Kill the Newsletter and similar email-to-RSS services.
-For a more reliable setup that works across all your subscriptions, see our guide to the best RSS readers for newsletters in 2026.
+Superhuman AI does not publish an official RSS feed, but because it is hosted on beehiiv you can often construct one using the pattern https://rss.beehiiv.com/feeds/[publication-id].xml.
+Community-maintained mirrors are also available through email-to-RSS services like Kill the Newsletter.
+For a more reliable setup across all your subscriptions, see our guide to the best RSS readers for newsletters in 2026.